Boehrsi/Boehrsi/README.md

 | [resizy](https://github.com/Boehrsi/resizy)                                                 | Maintenance             |

-Other self-created repositories may exist in this account and may be picked up later again, but until further notice all not mentioned repositories are currently on hold.
+Other self-created repositories may exist on this account and may be picked up later again, but until further notice all not mentioned repositories are currently on hold.

 ### Forked projects 🔀

 During my development I use numerous awesome libraries and tools out there and if I find stuff that's not working or if I have ideas to optimize things I submit those as PRs.
-I helped with the following libraries, among others:
+I helped with the following libraries, among others.

 * [clearlydefined](https://github.com/Boehrsi/clearlydefined)
 * [flutter](https://github.com/Boehrsi/flutter)